 There are also several local Advice Centres that may be able to help you:

 North Bristol Advice Centre (Lockleaze)

 St Paul’s Advice Centre

 South Glos ‘One Stop Shops’ (various locations)

 Various charities and organisations can help you fill out the DLA application.
-Contact a Family, the Citizens Advice Bureau , WECIL and Carers Support Centre all offer this service.
+Citizens Advice Bureau , WECIL and Carers Support Centre all offer this service.
 Cerebra also have an excellent DLA Guide.
 You don’t have to face it alone!

 Current benefit rates